-In 2021, our Chief Executive Officer made adjustments to the compensation arrangements of our Named Executive Officers as he determined in his discretion using his assessment of each Named Executive Officer's individual skills, experience, performance, expected future contributions, his knowledge of the Company and the competitive market for executive talent, and his business judgment.
+In 2022, our Compensation Committee made adjustments to the compensation arrangements of our Named Executive Officers (other than Mr. Grazier) as determined in their discretion and based in part upon the recommendation of our former Chief Executive Officer using his assessment of each Named Executive Officer's individual skills, experience, performance, expected future contributions, his knowledge of the Company and the competitive market for executive talent, and his business judgment.